 4) Nike Epic React V2 Women’s

 One of the good things about a stretchable knit upper is that it fits all genders extremely well.
 The V2 has an improved fit and rear-foot stability over the V1.
 The new external heel counter cups the foot better during runs.
-Inside the upper is more room, hence making it less narrow than the V1.
+Inside the upper is more room, thus making it less narrow than the V1.

 The midsole is very comfortable for long-distance runs and daily use; the React foam is very lightweight and yet densely cushioned.